 Longest visit request not (yet) accepted by the State >

 Belgium presented voluntary pledges and commitments in support of its candidature for membership for the period 2016-2018 in April 2015.

-An analysis of steps taken by Belgium in fulfilment of its international pledges shows that it has indeed ratified the OP-CAT.
-Belgium has participated in around half of all Council panel discussions and interactive debates.
-Regarding Special Procedures cooperation, Belgium has facilitated 80% of visit requests.
-Belgium has a strong record of reporting to Treaty Bodies, although it has one overdue report (CERD – 1 year).
-Likewise, it participated in its UPR review at ministerial-level and submitted a mid-term report on implementation.
+An analysis of steps taken by Belgium in fulfilment of its international pledges shows that it has participated in around half of all Council panel discussions and interactive debates.
+Belgium has a strong record of cooperation, it has facilitated 100% of visit requests, responded to all Special Procedures Communications and submitted all periodic reports to the Treaty Bodies.
 Belgium has continued to support the work of the OHCHR through voluntary financial contributions.
 Belgium is yet to ratify the OP-CAT.
 It continues to sponsor resolutions on the question of the death penalty and the role of regional organisations and established a B-level NHRI in compliance with the Paris Principles.